amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 u | uvan | uvaḷ | udu | uvar | uvu | ū

-Only the [Old Kannada](https://en.wikipedia.org/wiki/Old_Kannada) forms have been given here and Tamil and [Modern Kannada](https://en.wikipedia.org/wiki/Kannada#Modern_Kannada) forms have been omitted because very little from these forms.
+Only the [Old Kannada](https://en.wikipedia.org/wiki/Old_Kannada) forms have been given here and Tamil and [Modern Kannada](https://en.wikipedia.org/wiki/Kannada#Modern_Kannada) forms have been omitted because vary very little from these forms.

 #### The euphonic infix `v` in the masculine and feminine singular and rational plural forms

-The appearance of the [infix](https://en.wikipedia.org/wiki/Infix) `v` in the masculine and feminine singular and rational plural forms (`avan`, `ivaḷ`, `uvar` etc.) needs an explanation.
+The appearance of the [infix](https://en.wikipedia.org/wiki/Infix) `v` in the masculine and feminine singular and the rational plural forms (`avan`, `ivaḷ`, `uvar` etc.) needs an explanation.
-This is because, normally, when a suffix starting with a vowel (`an`, `aḷ`, `ar` etc.) is appended to a word fragment having an ending vowel, different euphonic processes might operate to produce forms different from the ones listed above.
+This is because, normally, when a suffix starting with a vowel (`an`, `aḷ`, `ar` etc.) is appended to a word fragment having an ending vowel, other euphonic processes might operate to produce forms different from the ones listed above.

 For example,